dmbarbour/wikilon/docs/AwelonLang.md

         @word2 definition2
         ...

-Each patch consists of a list of patches to logically include followed by a list of definitions.
+Each patch consists of a list of patches to logically include (often just one) followed by a list of definitions.
 Each definition is indicated by `@word` at the start of a line, followed by Awelon code.
-The last definition for a word wins, so definitions may override those from earlier patches, representing a trivial update model.
-The dictionary as a whole is a large patch updating the initially empty dictionary.
+The last definition for a word wins, so definitions may override those from earlier patches, providing a trivial update model.
+A dictionary as a whole is essentially represented by a patch on the empty dictionary.

-The blank program is valid, representing the identity function.
-However, deletion of words may be represented using a trivial cycle such as `@foo foo`.
-In general, cyclic definitions are considered errors (and cyclic behaviors use *Fixpoint and Loop* combinators).
-But Awelon systems may recognize the trivial cyclic definition and avoid raising a warning.
+Deletion of words may be represented using a trivial cycle such as `@foo foo`.
+In general, cyclic definitions are considered errors (recursive functions must use fixpoint combinators, see below).
+But Awelon systems should recognize the trivial cyclic definition and raise warnings appropriate for undefined words rather than cyclic definitions.

+Direct text editing of dictionary binaries does not scale nicely.
+This format is primarily intended for import and export, sharing of code between Awelon systems.
 Humans should usually observe and edit a dictionary through a level of indirection, such as a web service.
-Direct text editing of dictionary binaries does not scale nicely (I speak from experience).
-A service has freedom to reorganize dictionaries to simplify histories, improve structure sharing, optimize indexing or caching, and so on.
+A service may frequently use structured or indexed representations under the hood.

 *Note:* See *Hierarchical Dictionaries* and *Secure Hash Resources* for more.